RAF Marham: Rearmament (1935–1945)

 The first squadron, No. 38, arrived on 5 May 1937 with Fairey Hendon bombers.
 In June, No. 115 Squadron re-formed at Marham with the Handley Page Harrow, initially sharing No. 38 Squadron's Hendons until Harrow deliveries were completed in August.
-No. 38 Squadron received Vickers Wellington Mk.
-I bombers in December 1938, followed in April 1939 by No. 115 Squadron.
+No. 38 Squadron received Vickers Wellington Mk.I bombers in December 1938, followed in April 1939 by No. 115 Squadron.
 No. 218 Squadron moved to Marham on 27 Nov 1940, also operating Wellingtons.
-No. 218 Squadron began conversion to the Short Stirling in December 1941 and used the type on operations from 1942.
+No. 218 Squadron began conversion to the Short Stirling in December 1941, and used the type on operations from 1942.
 De Havilland Mosquitos from No. 105 Squadron also arrived in 1941.
 Marham became part of the Pathfinder force.
 They also tested and proved the Oboe precision bombing aid.

+On January 30, 1943, three Mosquitos from RAF Marham deliberately attacked the headquarters of the German state broadcasting company just as Hermann Göring, head of the German air force, and himself a World War I fighter pilot, began to speak.
+The sounds of aircraft engines and anti-aircraft guns could be heard before broadcast engineers cut Göring off and switched to classical music.
+All three Mosquitos returned safely to Marham.

 During March 1944, RAF Marham closed for the construction of new concrete runways, perimeter track, and dispersal areas, marking the end of its wartime operations.
-The three new runways were of the familiar wartime triangular pattern, but Marham was one of only two sites built as a heavy bomber airfield (the other was nearby RAF Sculthorpe) with the runways substantially longer than the standard layout.
+The three new runways were of the familiar wartime triangular pattern of class A airfield, but Marham was one of only two sites built as a heavy bomber airfield (the other was nearby RAF Sculthorpe) with the runways substantially longer than the standard layout.